ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 ### 2022

 - Warwick (CW), Stacie, and Alison Robson join the Ergo Foundation as Officers to help expand the EF to the wider community.
-- Created and distributed a pitch deck highlighting the ‘open source economy’ rapidly developing on Ergo and opportunities that present for private investors.
+- Created and distributed a pitch deck highlighting the 'open source economy' rapidly developing on Ergo and opportunities that present for private investors.

 **2022 Key Achievements**